The Stone Roses Live: Blackpool Empress Ballroom

 The Stone Roses Live: Blackpool Empress Ballroom was a live performance by The Stone Roses, released on 4 November 1991 in the UK.
 It contained a series of tracks recorded at a concert in Blackpool, Lancashire, England on 12 August 1989.
 The release was directed by Geoff Wonfor, who also worked with Paul McCartney, Eurythmics and on the TV show The Tube.
+It is considered to be one of their best and most well-known live performances.